Buying A Propane Tank - The Ultimate Guide

 Let’s take a look!

-A quality 125 gallon propane tank costs an average of $400-$600 (new and above ground).
-These smaller tanks have several advantages over larger tanks:
+A quality 120-gallon propane tank has several advantages over larger tanks:

 They are the largest propane tank legally allowed against a building (provided they are at least 5 feet from a building vent and at least 10 feet from a source of ignition).